 “La amabilidad” (Kindness) by Sara Mesa (b.
 1976)

 Sara Mesa opens the volume with a short story, a first-person narrative that relates three moments in the life of a young woman and single mother.
 The story is organized in three parts, breaking with traditional chronological narratives to present events by year, beginning with 2001, then reverting to 1998 and 1999.
 This would be a great text to use in an intermediate or even advanced literature course.
 One of my favorite descriptions has to do with the pregnant protagonist’s trip to the doctor, and would serve as a great example of #Mansplaining for students to identify in a Spanish-language context: “Los embarazos no se cuentan por meces, dice ahora.
-Hace tiempo que no se cuentan por meses, y añade: lo correcto es contarlos por semanas, lo correcto y lo preciso, cómo es que ell aún no sabe esto, ¿no se lo han explicado?” / Pregnancies are not counted by months, he says now.
+Hace tiempo que no se cuentan por meses, y añade: lo correcto es contarlos por semanas, lo correcto y lo preciso, cómo es que ella aún no sabe esto, ¿no se lo han explicado?” / Pregnancies are not counted by months, he says now.
 It’s been awhile since they’ve not been counted by months, and he adds: the correct thing to do is count them by weeks, the correct and the precise way, how is it that she still doesn’t know that, haven’t they explained it to her? (p.
 31).
-In an advanced literature course, students could also read this interview with Sara Mesa, where she discusses her recent preference for somewhat biased narrators where, while not completely crafting an internal discourse (some aspects of the character still escape the reader), she nonetheless focuses almost exclusively on one particular protagonist and how they protagonist experience and contemplate the world.
+In an advanced literature course, students could also read this interview with Sara Mesa, where she discusses her recent preference for somewhat biased narrators where, while not completely crafting an internal discourse (some aspects of the character still escape the reader), she nonetheless focuses almost exclusively on one particular protagonist and how they experience and contemplate the world.

 “A tí no te va a pasar” (It won’t happen to you) by Laura Freixas (b.
 1958)

 Evident by its title, Laura Freixas’ Tsunami-essay connects thematically to her most recent book, an autobiographical narrative published in 2019, A mi no me iba a pasar (It wasn’t going to happen to me).
-In this essay she traces the development of much of her feminist thought by speaking of her grandmother, her mother, and then of herself.
+In this essay she traces the development of her feminist thought by speaking of her grandmother, her mother, and then of herself.
 She describes her grandmother as “una mujer sometida que sabía que la rebelión era imposible” / a subdued woman who knew that rebellion was impossible (p.
-46) and her mother as a woman who disliked — even hated — being relegated to the home and domestic tasks, but nevertheless promoted those same values to her daughter: “Era terrible ver a mi madre furiosa contra un estado de cosas tan injusto… y ordenándome que me sometiera a él” / It was terrible to see my mother so furious with the unfair state of things… yet ordering me so submit myself to this state as well (p.
+46) and her mother as a woman who disliked — even hated — being relegated to the home and domestic tasks, yet nevertheless promoted those same values to her daughter: “Era terrible ver a mi madre furiosa contra un estado de cosas tan injusto… y ordenándome que me sometiera a él” / It was terrible to see my mother so furious with the unfair state of things… yet ordering me so submit myself to this state as well (p.
 52).
-The irony inherent in the fact that many women perpetuate patriarchal and machista values, even encouraging their continuation in their daughters, is not lost on Freixas, but she treats it less with irritation and more with a with with a mix of light humor and empathy.
-This essay would work well in a course on Spanish Women’s Literature or Feminist thought, or even on 20th century Spanish culture, focusing on gender roles or the Franco era.
-Moreover, in the above viceo, Freixas discusses the power and appeal of autobiographical feminist narratives.
+The irony inherent in the fact that many women perpetuate patriarchal and machista values, or even encourage their continuation in their daughters, is not lost on Freixas, but she treats it less with irritation and more with a mix of light humor and empathy.
+This essay would work well in a course on Spanish Women’s Literature or Feminist thought, or even on 20th-century Spanish culture, focusing on gender roles or the Franco era.
+Moreover, in the above video, Freixas discusses the power and appeal of autobiographical feminist narratives.

 Freixas goes on to describe how her mother encouraged her to study — as she had also studied — so that the same thing would not happen to her daughter that happen to her (pp. 53-54); and yet years later, Freixas finds herself highly educated, with a professional career, a husband, and two children… slowly transforming into a housewife and mother… and a writer in her “ratos libres” (free moments) (p.
 61).
 Her essay — and her book — explore a question she now asks herself : “Ahora me pregunto qué parte de responsabilidad tuve yo en ese proceso” / Now I ask myself what portion of responsibility I had in that process (p.
 61).
 Her meditations and reflections on this question are personal, but also provocative.
 I say this not exactly because of their “radical” nature, but rather for Freixas’ willingness to explore and revisit some of the purportedly essentialist qualities attributed to women (caretaking, motherhood, creating a home) with an open and empathetic mind.
 She ends her essay — and speaks in the video — of “un secreto… un algo...” / a secret, a something (p.
 63) that women like about that traditional female role (“que nos gustaba”).
 I’ll leave my comments here, or for another blog post (!), especially because I have yet to read Freixas’ full-length book, but I’m sure many readers familiar with feminist thought (in the US especially) can recognize the controversial nature of such a hypothesis.
 A mi no me iba a pasar is on my reading list this summer.